Pavithra Viswanath, PhD

 School of Medicine

-Dr. Pavithra Viswanath is an Associate Professor in the Department of Radiology and Biomedical Imaging at UCSF.
-She graduated with a Ph D in Biochemistry from the Indian Institute of Science in Bangalore, India.
+Dr. Viswanath is a Professor in Residence in the Department of Radiology and Biomedical Imaging at UCSF.
+Trained as a biochemist at the Indian Institute of Science, she brings broad expertise in cancer metabolism, immunology, drug discovery, and non-invasive MR metabolic imaging.

 Show full bio (100 words) Hide full bio